How Much Does a New Air Conditioner Cost?

 • 5 ton, which cools more than 2,000 square feet

-Other factors that can affect air conditioner size are:
+Other things that can influence air conditioner size are:

-• The weather in Hodgenville
+• The climate in Hodgenville.

-• Ductwork quality and age
+• Ductwork quality and age.

-• If your house gets more sun or shade
+• If your house receives more sun or shade.

-• Insulation quality and depth
+• Insulation quality and concentration.

-• How many people are in your family
+• How many people are in your household.

-When you’re getting a new air conditioner, it’s important to realize:
+When you’re getting a new air conditioner, it’s important to be aware:

 • Dated air conditioners are ranked around 8-9 SEER.

-• Updated air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy requirements.
+• Modern air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy requirements.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.